-Finally, the book that guides you, the solopreneur/solo-professional/self-employed, to identify, define, and align to your authentic distinction from the inside out… is HERE!
+Finally, the book that guides you, the solo-professional, to identify, define, and align to your authentic distinction from the inside out…

 The entire proven Personal Brand Presence DNA methodology is in this book, including exercises and examples!